Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/_index.md

       default: 0
       datatype: number
       encrypted: false
-      description: Number of retries if sending of API call capture fails.
+      description: Number of retries if sending the API call capture fails.
 No retry by default.
     - name: queue_size
       required: no
       default: 1